How to frame hand embroidery

 Embroidery in a regular picture frame

 Yes, you can use a regular picture frame for your embroidery.
 I must admit though, that I find it much harder to balance it than with other framing options.
 There are so many options!
-The 2 main points here being: with or without glass and with or without a mat?
+The 2 main points here are: with or without glass and with or without a mat?

 With or without glass?